Healing the Wounded Feminine Include 5 Transformational Steps

 Self-esteem and Self-worth

-Women with injured feminine energy frequently have low self-esteem and self-worth.
+Women with wounded feminine energy frequently have low self-esteem and self-worth.
 She may feel unlovable, unimportant, or inadequate and seek validation from others.

 Trouble defining boundaries

 Healthy boundaries safeguard emotional and physical health.
 However, women with damaged feminine energy may struggle to say no, express their needs, or assert themselves.
-They may put others before themselves, causing anger and exhaustion.
+They may put others before themselves, which can lead to feelings of anger and exhaustion.

 People-pleasing behavior

 A lady with wounded energy may put others’ needs before her own.
-She may feel pressured to hide her genuine self in people pleasing and to get external validation.
+She may feel pressured to hide her genuine self to please others and seek external validation.

 Sensitive and Emotional

 Women are naturally sensitive and emotional.
-This sensitivity can be heightened when hurt, causing emotional reactivity and difficulties controlling emotions.
+This sensitivity can be heightened when hurt, leading to emotional reactivity and difficulties in controlling emotions.
 She may have significant mood swings, feel overwhelmed by negative emotions, or have trouble communicating.

-Due to her overly sensitive nature due to past hurts and wounds, she may feel everything in an exagerated way and as a result she finds it hard to forgive others over even petty mistakes or the hurt that others caused her.
+Due to her overly sensitive nature, stemming from past hurts and wounds, she may tend to exaggerate her perceptions.
+She finds it hard to forgive others for even petty mistakes or the hurt that others have caused her.

 Fear of intimacy and vulnerability

 Genuine partnerships require closeness and vulnerability.
 However, wounded feminine energy women might fear intimacy and vulnerability owing to past hurt or betrayal.
-They may isolate themselves, build walls, or resent people.
+They may isolate themselves, build walls, or harbour resentment towards people.

 Overexpression of masculine energy